 Directive 2009/81/EC contains a number of innovations tailored to the specific needs of procurement in defence and security markets.
 These include:

 - awarding authorities may use the negotiated procedure with prior publication as a standard procedure, which gives them flexibility to fine-tune all details of the contract;

 - candidates may be required to submit specific guarantees ensuring security of information (safeguarding of classified information) and security of supply (timely and reliable contract execution, especially in crisis situations).

 - specific rules on research and development contracts strike a balance between the need to support innovation and the necessary openness of production markets.

 - awarding authorities may oblige contractors to award subcontracts in a competitive manner, opening-up supply chains and creating business opportunities for small and medium-sized enterprises (SMEs) in the defence and security sector;

 - a set of national review procedures will provide effective remedies to protect the rights of businesses taking part in the award procedure.

 The European Commission is supporting the implementation of Directive 2009/81/EC.
-In particular, it is working to provide guidance on cooperative procurement.

 Cross-border access for SMEs in defence contracts